koudyk/koudyk.github.io/src/content/posts/2025-09-21b_cat-classification/index.md

 ---
 title: Why your cat doesn't know its name
 published: 2025-09-21
-description: 'And other reflections on making a faceted classification system'
+description: And other reflections on making a faceted classification system
-image: 'thistle-on-shoulders-at-desk.png'
+image: thistle-on-shoulders-at-desk.png
-tags: [Organizing things well (LIBR509), Thistle the cat,]
-category: 'Library School'
+tags: [Faceted classification, ]
+skills: [Information organization, Data visualization]
+category: Organizing well (LIBR509 course)
 draft: false
-lang: ''
+lang: eng
 ---

 ### And other reflections on making a faceted classification system